 Presumably, Officer Chauvin and the other officers at the scene were wearing body cameras, which will provide more context for the encounter.
-The context in the use of force decisions and cases is extremely important.
+The context in the use of force decisions and cases is vital.
 The public has not seen the body camera footage from Officer Chauvin or the other officers at the scene.
 This footage—if it exists—will show us what was happening before Officer Chauvin put his knee on Mr. Floyd’s neck.

 An officer is allowed to use force to make an arrest, but the force use must be proportional to the amount of resistance encountered by the officer.
 This is called the “Force Continuum,” which helps us understand what level of force is appropriate in particular circumstances.

 The five levels of threat (the threat being from the suspect) are: